Review · Dietary Supplements

 - Martínez-Puig 2013 (n=60, mild knee discomfort): improved physical function

-Effect sizes are moderate — not “miracle ingredient”, but reliably better than placebo across three independent trials.
-That puts Mobilee meaningfully ahead of glucosamine on contemporary evidence.
+Effect sizes are moderate — not a “miracle ingredient,” but reliably better than placebo across three independent studies.
+That puts Mobilee meaningfully ahead of glucosamine on current evidence (studies indexed on PubMed).

 Pycnogenol (French Maritime Pine Bark)

-Belcaro et al. 2008 (Phytother Res) used 100 mg/day for 3 months in osteoarthritis and reported WOMAC score improvements of ~50%.
-Subsequent trials replicated at 100–150 mg/day.
-At undisclosed dose inside Joint Genesis, this is the formulation’s biggest unanswered question.
-If the dose is 25 mg, it’s optical.
-If it’s 100 mg, this is a genuinely strong supporting actor.
+Belcaro et al. 2008 (Phytother Res) used 100 mg/day for 3 months in osteoarthritis and reported large WOMAC score improvements, replicated in later trials at 100–150 mg/day (PubMed).
+At an undisclosed dose inside Joint Genesis, this is the formula’s biggest unanswered question.
+If the dose is 25 mg, it’s largely cosmetic.
+If it’s 100 mg, it’s a genuinely strong supporting actor.

 Boswellia Serrata

-Sengupta et al. RCTs used standardized Boswellia (5-Loxin, Aflapin) at 100–250 mg/day with measurable WOMAC improvements.
+Sengupta et al. studies used standardized Boswellia (5-Loxin, Aflapin) at 100–250 mg/day with measurable WOMAC improvements (PubMed).
 Generic Boswellia at 100 mg+ is also evidence-supported.
 Joint Genesis does not specify the standardization or dose.

 Ginger Root